How To Naturally Clean Makeup Brushes

 Cleaning Instructions

-Add the liquid castile soap to the lukewarm water and stir to combine.
-It’s important to use lukewarm water as too hot water may melt the glue that holds the bristles of your makeup brush in place.
+• Add the liquid castile soap to the lukewarm water and stir to combine.
+It’s important to use lukewarm watera as if the water is too hot, it may melt the glue that holds the bristles of your makeup brush in place.

-If you want to ensure all the soap has been removed, then next dip your brush bristles in a small jar of white vinegar.
-White vinegar is amazing at cutting through soap, leaving your brush super clean.
-Once your brush is dry it won’t smell of vinegar, as the vinegar dries without an odour.
-Trust me!
+• To ensure all the soap has been removed, dip your brush bristles in a small jar of white vinegar.
+White vinegar is amazing at cutting through soap, leaving your brush super clean without any soapy residue.
+While it might seem like it would make your brush smell like a chip shop, trust me on this.
+Once your brush is dry, it won’t smell of vinegar.
+This is because vinegar dries without an odour.
+It’s a natural cleaning miracle!

 Viola, naturally clean makeup brushes with very little effort!

-One last top tip, don’t leave your brush sitting in water.
+It’s important that you don’t leave your brush sitting in water.
 You only want your brush to be in soapy water for as long as it takes to clean your brush.
-It doesn’t need to steep for any length of time, otherwise, it may damage the metal and/or wooden components of your makeup brush, shortening its lifespan.
+It doesn’t need to steep for any length of time; otherwise, it may damage the metal and/or wooden components of your makeup brush, shortening its lifespan.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.